SGnatienko/AutomationTestCase/README.md

 - The correctness of sorting products by price.
 - Adds items to the shopping cart to verify information of the items inside the basket.
 - Searches for a specific item  to verify that all items are correctly displayed according to your searching request.
+- Check the correctness adding product to the basket.

 ## Requirements